jjsemaan/nadas-cuisine/README.md

 ### Colour-Scheme

-The main color schemes for the website are black (Bootstrap4 navbar-dark green ) navs.
+The main color schemes for the website are black (Bootstrap4 navbar-dark green ) navs and a mix of white and #868e96 backgrounds.

 ### Typography